Santi-13/obisidian-notes-vault/Pole Placement.md

 $\dot{x}=Ax-Bkx+Brk_{r}$
 $\dot{x}=(A-Bk)x + BrK_{r}$

 Where we defined a "new" $A$ matrix as a function of the selected gains.
+### Example
+---
-Let's analyze an example!
+Let's analyze a system:
 $$
 \dot{x} = \begin{bmatrix}
 0 & 1  \\